 If you are still not sure Romantik Hotel Turm is right for you allow us to describe who will find the hotel ideal.
 We recommend Romantik Hotel Turm to any traveler passionate about food, art, history and wellness.
 This type of guest would find Romantik Hotel Turm endlessly enthralling without ever adventuring into the Dolomites.

 Couples seeking a romantic getaway will also be equally enamored by the offerings of Romantik Hotel Turm.
 Families traveling with children, on the other hand, will likely prefer other nearby accommodations better suited to entertaining all ages.
-During our stay, we did not see any children, which makes the romantic vibe even more alluring.
+During our stay, we did not see any children, which certainly elevates the hotel’s romantic vibe even more.

 We would like to give special thanks to Mr. Pramstrhaler and his entire team for welcoming us to Romantik Hotel Turm!